Upon completion of this chapter, the learner should be able to:

 Motor Cranial Fiber Categories

 General somatic efferent (GSE) describes somatic motor innervation that results in voluntary movement.
-GSE includes movement of the eyes through CNs III, IV, and VI, and ...
+GSE includes movement of the eyes through CNs III, ...